Lincoln MKT: Chassis

-The Lincoln MKT is based upon the unibody Ford D4 platform, a variant of the Volvo-derived Ford D3 platform designed for SUVs and crossovers.
+The Lincoln MKT uses Ford's D4 platform, a variant of the Volvo-derived Ford D3 platform designed for SUVs and crossovers.
 With a 120.7-inch wheelbase, the Lincoln MKT is the longest-wheelbase D4 vehicle and the third-longest wheelbase Lincoln currently produced (only the Navigator/Navigator L are longer).
 While sharing no common body panels, the Lincoln MKT is mechanically related to the Ford Flex and the fifth-generation Ford Explorer (though the Explorer remains marketed as an SUV and retains a greater degree of off-road driving capability).

 Sharing its powertrain with the Lincoln MKS and sixth-generation Ford Taurus, the standard engine for a Lincoln MKT is a 3.7L V6.
 From 2010 to 2012, the engine produced 268 hp; after 2013, the 3.7L V6 produced 303 hp.
 As an option, a 3.5L twin-turbocharged V6 is offered.
 Initially producing 355 hp in the MKT, in 2013, the 3.5L engine was retuned for 365 hp.
 Both engines are mated to a Ford 6F 6-speed automatic transmission.
 A front-wheel drive configuration is fitted to two-wheel drive versions, with all-wheel drive fitted as an option; the latter is standard on versions fitted with the 3.5L V6.

 In 2013, a 2.0L turbocharged inline-4 became available for the Town Car livery variant as a special-order option.

 The MKT features electric power steering over more-traditional hydraulic power steering.
 The electric steering system is combined with ultrasonic sensors to form a hands-off "Active Park Assist" system that steers the vehicle into parallel parking slots.

-According to Lincoln's website, the MKT has been discontinued for the 2020 model year.
+According to Lincoln's website, the MKT was discontinued for the 2020 model year.